Where to Stay in Toulouse? In this post we will analyze the best areas and when to visit this picturesque city in the South of France

 La Petite Auberge de Saint-Sernin – a cosy hostel at a prime location, just a short walk to most of the attractions in the city center.

 Hôtel Le Père Léon – an excellent choice close to the Garonne river and the Esquirol metro station.

 Hôtel Héliot – located in a central location in Toulouse, this hotel has easy access to the metro Jean-Jaurès metro station

 La Cour des Consuls Hotel and Spa Toulouse – MGallery by Sofitel – certainly one of the most luxurious hotels in the city, in one of the best areas to stay in Toulouse.

 Hôtel Pullman Toulouse Centre – a great luxurious option close to the Matabiau Railway Station.

 Cost of Travel in Toulouse

-When it comes to food and accommodation, Toulouse is cheaper than more visited destinations in France like Paris and the Cote d’Azur.
-A budget of around 80 to 100 € per day will allow you to enjoy the city to fullest, including accommodation, food and transport.
+When it comes to food and accommodation, the city is cheaper than more visited destinations in France like Paris and the Cote d’Azur.
+A budget of around 100 to 150 € per day will allow you to enjoy the city to fullest, including accommodation, food and transport.

 Throughout the year, there are a huge range of events that you could go to.
 In February, they hold the Fete de la Violette, a festival celebrating the blossoming of the city’s emblematic flower.
-In March, the city puts on the Festival Flamenco; in June, they hold an international art festival; July has an Argentinian Tango Festival and also a Summer Festival; December has the Christmas Market and all through the year are various music events.
+In March, the city puts on the Festival Flamenco.
+An international art festival takes place in June; July has an Argentinian Tango Festival and also a Summer Festival; December has the Christmas Market and all through the year are various music events.